jdberry/tag/README.md

 	tag --no-name *

-You may use the --enter or --descend options to list the contents of, or recursively descend through, any directories provided:
+You may use the --enter or --recursive options to list the contents of, or recursively process, any directories provided:

     tag --list --enter .
-    tag --list --descend .
+    tag --list --recursive .
-    tag -d .
+    tag -R .

 ### Find all files on the filesystem with specified tags